FortAwesome/wordpress-fontawesome/README.md

 will satisfy Radiance, Shuffle, and your own preference.
 Anywhere that you or those components place icons, they'll be rendered as SVG.

-# CAVEAT: Plugin Name Conflict
+# CAVEAT: Temporary Plugin Name Conflict

 This plugin currently uses the same namespace as [this obsolete plugin](https://wordpress.org/plugins/font-awesome/) in the WordPress Plugins Directory.
 This plugin has not yet been published in the plugins directory, but must